1SMARS/DataStructures_final-snakeGame/README.md

 # Simple snake game
 ## Control:
-- To move up, click "W"
+- To move up, click "W" or "↑"
-- To move down, click "S"
+- To move down, click "S" or "↓"
-- To move left, click "A"
+- To move left, click "A" or "←"
-- To move right, click "D"
+- To move right, click "D" or "→"
 ## Data structures basics:
 - List
 - ArrayList